omgmog/talk-cardboctober/talk.md

 ---
 ![inline](images/tevris.gif)

-^ I figured it would be a good project as it would bring together a lot of the things I had been working on all month
+^ I figured it would be a good project as it would bring together a lot of the things I had been working on all month... mesh generation, raycasting, using sounds...

 ---
 ![](images/wall.jpg)

 ^ Unfortunately, and perhaps appropriately I hit a wall and couldn't get past the collision detection and line storing when applying Tetris to VR.
-I ended up writing and re-writing my implementation.
+Annoyingly I burned a couple of days writing and re-writing my implementation.

 ---
 ![inline](images/pram.gif)